North Atlantic Deep Water: Formation and sources

-The formation of both of these waters involves the conversion of warm salty northward flowing surface waters to cold dense deep waters behind the Greenland-Iceland-Scotland Ridge.
-Water flow from the North Atlantic current enters the Arctic Ocean through the Norwegian Current which splits into the Fram Strait and Barents Sea Branch.
+The formation of both of these waters involves the conversion of warm, salty, northward-flowing surface waters to cold, dense, deep waters behind the Greenland-Iceland-Scotland Ridge.
+Water flow from the North Atlantic current enters the Arctic Ocean through the Norwegian Current, which splits into the Fram Strait and Barents Sea Branch.
 Water from the Fram Strait recirculates, reaching a density of DSOW, sinks, and flows towards the Denmark Strait.
-Water flowing into the Barent Sea feeds ISOW.
+Water flowing into the Barents Sea feeds ISOW.

 ISOW enters the eastern North Atlantic over the Iceland-Scotland Ridge through the Faeroe Bank Channel at a depth of 850 m, with some water flowing over the shallower Iceland-Faeroe Rise.
 ISOW has a low CFC concentrations and it has been estimated from these concentrations that ISOW resides behind the ridge for 45 years.
-As the water flows southward at the bottom of the channel, it entrains surrounding water of the eastern North Atlantic, and flows to the western North Atlantic through the Charlie-Gibbs Fracture Zone, entraining with LSW.
-This water is less dense than (DSOW) and lays above it as it flows cyclonically in the Irminger Basin.
+As the water flows southward at the bottom of the channel, it entrains surrounding water of the eastern North Atlantic, and flows to the western North Atlantic through the Charlie–Gibbs fracture zone, entraining with LSW.
+This water is less dense than DSOW and lays above it as it flows cyclonically in the Irminger Basin.

 DSOW is the coldest, densest, and freshest water mass of NADW.
 DSOW formed behind the ridge flows over the Denmark Strait at a depth of 600m.
 The most significant water mass contributing to DSOW is Arctic Intermediate Water (AIW).
 Winter cooling and convection allow AIW to sink and pool behind the Denmark Strait.
 Upper AIW has a high amount of anthropogenic tracers due its exposure to the atmosphere.
 AIW's tritium and CFC signature is observed in DSOW at the base of the Greenland continental slope.
 This also showed that the DSOW flowing 450 km to the south was no older than 2 years.
 Both the DSOW and ISOW flow around the Irminger Basin and Labrador Sea in a deep boundary current.
-Leaving the Greenland Sea with 2.5 Sv its flow increases to 10 Sv south of Greenland.
+Leaving the Greenland Sea with 2.5 Sv, its flow increases to 10 Sv south of Greenland.
 It is cold and relatively fresh, flowing below 3500 m in the DWBC and spreading inward the deep Atlantic basins.